An IP similar to Star Trek Online, Lord of the Rings Online, Star Wars Galaxies, or Marvel Heroes

 I know that some people like to think that fast-paced starfighter combat is more fun, but I don't think that it fits reality.
 If we are two vessels approaching each other in the vastness of space, interaction would be more calculated and strategic and less Top Gun.

 However, one provision that will have to be made because it's Firefly: There cannot be any sound.
 I know on the surface that not having sound appears to take something away from the gaming dynamics, but I believe what we lose in sound effects we will gain in suspense.
 Space is a vast emptiness, and taking away one of the player's five sense adds to this illusion of nothingness.The non-combat classes of Star Wars Galaxies

 had this in the form of crafting and entertainment professions.
 If you want, you can be a dancer in a bar, or how about a bartender?
 Why not take that to next level?
 You could be the general contractor who creates the bar in the first place.Factions of Star Wars Galaxies

 when it first came out?
 I don't mean the big ones like Imperial and Rebel.
 I mean the smaller ones, like Jawa and Tusken Raiders or Nightsisters and Singing Mountain Clan.
 If you shot a Jawa in the streets of Mos Eisley, you would lose standing with that faction but gain faction with the Tuskens.
 Eventually, if you killed enough Jawas, anytime you would get within sight of a Jawa, he would attack you.
 Conversely, Tusken Raiders who would normally attack you on sight would ignore you if you gained enough of their faction status.

 Perhaps this can be taken to the next level as well.
 What if your wandering into the wrong place at the wrong time set off a chain of dynamic events?
 Let's use the Firefly IP as an example.
 What if you were to pass by a Reaver ship (of course, you have negative Reaver faction), and for whatever reason, you got away.
 Perhaps the Reavers would follow you to your next destination and attack that planet, setting off a chain of events that others would be able to participate in.Companions of Guild Wars

 , as in other games, each of the companion characters had his own story and role to play in your overall story.
 Each NPC having his own backstory gave the illusion that you were a part of something bigger than yourself, thus creating more immersion.

-Have you ever wanted to make the perfect MMO, an idealistic compilation of all your favorite game mechanics?
+What do you think?
+Would you buy my game?Have you ever wanted to make the perfect MMO, an idealistic compilation of all your favorite game mechanics?
 MMO Blender aims to do just that.
 Join the Massively staff every Friday as we put our ideas to the test and create either the ultimate MMO... or a disastrous frankengame!